-Presently, the Board of the Bank is represented by five (5) Members, comprising the Non-Independent Non-Executive Chairman, the Managing Director and three (3) Independent Non-Executive Directors ("INEDs"), in which one of the INEDs is female.
-The Board is constituted of individuals of high calibre with relevant experience and skillset that allow a breadth of perspective; this is viewed as optimal given the complexity, size and scope of the business operations of the Bank.
+At present, the Board of the Bank is represented by five (5) Members, comprising the Non-Independent Non-Executive ("NINED") Chairperson, the Managing Director and three (3) Independent Non-Executive Directors ("INEDs").
+The appointment of Ms Wei Quanhong has enriched the composition of the Board with additional women representation.
+The Board now has a greater gender diversity of 2 women and 3 men directors.
+The Board with heterogeneous personal expertise and experience would foster a well-functioning board moving towards the Bank's long-term strategies and sustainability.